zsoerenm/SoapyLiteXM2SDR.jl/README.md

 ## License

-This package follows the license of the upstream LiteX M2SDR project.
+This package is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

+Note: This package builds and links against the [LiteX M2SDR](https://github.com/enjoy-digital/litex_m2sdr) project, which has its own license.
+Users should comply with the licenses of all dependencies.

 ## Acknowledgments